robenkleene/collections/cards/apple-developer.md

 - **In Swift, how are named types in the standard library defined?** `struct`
 - **In Swift, what is an opaque type?** A type that conforms to a protocol without specifying the underlying concrete type.
 - **In Swift, what is a metatype type?** The type of a type `MyClass.Type`.

+### Terminology

+- **In Swift, what is the term that covers both properties and values for enumeration cases?** Associated values

 ## Memory Management